guidance-ai/guidance/README.md

 guidance.llm = guidance.llms.OpenAI("text-davinci-003")

 # define the few shot examples
-instruction = 'Given a sentence tell me whether it contains an anachronism (i.e. whether it could have happened or not based on the time periods associated with the entities).' examples = [
+examples = [
     {'input': 'I wrote about shakespeare',
     'entities': [{'entity': 'I', 'time': 'present'}, {'entity': 'Shakespeare', 'time': '16th century'}],